Distinguished Professor Emeritus, History

 B.A.
 University of Pittsburgh, M.A., Ph.D.
 York University (Toronto)

-Ronald Rudin, author of seven books and numerous articles and producer of three documentary films, carries out research that touches upon Canadian cultural and environmental history, with a particular focus on Atlantic Canada and its Acadian population.
+Ronald Rudin, author of eight books and numerous articles and producer of eight documentary films, carries out research that touches upon Canadian cultural and environmental history, with a particular focus on Atlantic Canada and its Acadian population.

-Professor Rudin is also currently leading the Lost Stories Project, which takes little known stories about the Canadian past, transforms them into public art, and then documents the process by way of documentary film.
-The series pilot, Thomas Widd's Lost Story, is available in English, French and ASL at http://loststories.ca.
-Four new films -- made possible by a grant from the federal government's Canada 150 fund -- will be launched in early 2018.
+Professor Rudin has also served as director of the Lost Stories Project, which takes little known stories about the Canadian past, transforms them into public art, and then documents the process by way of documentary film.
+The project's five films -- that Rudin produced -- are available in English, French and (in one case) ASL at http://loststories.ca.

 Kouchibouguac: Removal, Resistance, and Remembrance at a Canadian National Park (Toronto: University of Toronto Press, 2016).

 Remembering and forgetting in Acadie: A historian's Journey through Public Memory.
-Toronto: University of Toronto Press, 2009.[Translated as L'Acadie entre le souvenir et l'oubli: Un historien sur les chemins de la mémoire collective.
+Toronto: University of Toronto Press, 2009.[Translated by Daniel Poliquin as L'Acadie entre le souvenir et l'oubli: Un historien sur les chemins de la mémoire collective.
 Montreal: Boréal, 2014.]

 Founding Fathers: Champlain and Laval in the Streets of Quebec, 1878-1908.
 Toronto: University of Toronto Press, 2003.
-[Translated as: Histoire dans les rues de Québec.
+[Translated by Claude Frappier as: Histoire dans les rues de Québec.
 Québec: Presses de l'Université Laval, 2005]

 Making History in Twentieth Century Quebec.
 Toronto: University of Toronto Press, 1997.
-[Translated as: Faire de l'histoire au Québec.
+[Translated by Pierre R. Desrosiers as: Faire de l'histoire au Québec.
 Sillery QC: Septentrion, 1998]

 In Whose Interest?: Quebec's Caisses Populaires,1900-1945.
 Montreal: McGill-Queen's University Press, 1990.